A 'Make a Difference' community projects fund has been set up by the Housing Service

 The Housing Service are offering up to £5,000 to help you 'make a difference'.

-Throughout 2014/15 our Registered Tenants' & Residents' Organisations have been
+Since 2014, our Registered Tenants' & Residents' Organisations have been working with local housing teams on similar projects.
+These have included:

 - a community garden project